deelykos/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-Display the number of lines that contain the pattern bin in a named file 16-Display lines containing the pattern root and 3 lines after them in a named file 17-Display all the lines in a named file that do not contain the pattern bin
+15-Display the number of lines that contain the pattern bin in a named file 16-Display lines containing the pattern root and 3 lines after them in a named file 17-Display all the lines in a named file that do not contain the pattern bin 18-Display all lines ofa named file starting with a letter, including capitals as well